Dragon Medical Dictation Alternatives 2026: 6 Options

 6. Superwhisper, best for privacy-focused local dictation

-It supports custom medical vocabularies for medications and complex terminology.
-It's a dictation tool, not an ambient scribe, so it follows the same speak-and-type workflow as Dragon.
-The limitation is Mac-only coverage and no enterprise medical tier with BAA.
+It is a dictation tool rather than an ambient scribe, so it follows the same speak-and-type category as Dragon.
+The tradeoff is Mac-only coverage and a different clinic procurement path from a dedicated medical product with BAA-oriented workflows.

 Which Dragon Medical One alternative should you choose?